mozilla/learning-networks/clubs/comms_template/content.md

 # Communications Guidelines and Templates

->*"First comes aesthetics, then logic".* That's what writer Daniel Tammet afirms, and that is the reason behind this tool.
-Here you'll find resources to shape your Club's image and make it appealing!
-Hands-on tools to get you started with your Club's communications.
+>*"First comes aesthetics, then logic".* That's what writer Daniel Tammet afirms, and that is the reason behind this guide.

+>Here you'll find hands-on tools and resources to make your Mozilla Club even more appealing!

 ## 1. Name your club